Fire Insurance In Malaysia: Is Your Home Covered?

 How do you avoid underinsuring on your fire insurance?

-- Take up additional coverage for valuable items, such as artwork, jewellery, antiques or collectibles.
+If you store valuables such as artwork, jewellery, antiques or collectibles, this step is important.
 For this instance, an ‘All Risks’ insurance policy can be purchased to cover the valuables on an ‘agreed value’ basis against any loss or damage.